decaf-dev/obsidian-dataloom/README.md

 ![Screenshot](https://raw.githubusercontent.com/trey-wallis/obsidian-notion-like-tables/master/.readme/row-ids.png)

+### Renaming IDs

+#### Renaming table ids

+Renaming a table id will cause your table to become orphaned from its saved data in the cache and create new data from the markdown.
+This can cause you to lose the saved column width, sorting, or tag colors on your table.
+If you would like to rename your table-id to something meaningful, I recommend doing this at the creation of your table.

+#### Renaming column ids

+Renaming column ids is less severe than renaming a table id, as you will only lose orphan that column from its saved state.
+Once again, I recommend renaming this at the creation of your table before you have started to adjust the settings.

 ### Editing Cells

 To edit a cell, just click on it.
 A textarea will appear which will allow you to edit the cell's content.
 Just click outside the box or press enter to save the text.
 Notion-Like tables will automatically handle updating your markdown ;)